The Long Version of The Serenity Prayer

 As it is, not as I would have it;

 These two lines form a unit.
-The Christian follows the way of Jesus Christ and the bible is rich examples of Christ’s accepting this world as it is.
-He spoke and interacted with people who were sinners, who were flawed, who were no better than you and me and He accepted them and he accepts us as we should accept this world and others in it.
+The Christian follows the way of Jesus Christ, and the Bible is rich in examples of Christ’s acceptance of this world as it is.
+He spoke and interacted with people who were sinners, who were flawed, who were no better than you and me, and He accepted them, and He accepted us as we should accept this world and others in it.

 Trusting that He will make things right